afsc-gap-products/model-based-indices/README.md

 # model-based-indices
-code used for annual model based index production by GAP in GOA and the Bering Sea using the spatiotemporal delta-glmm developed implemented in [VAST](https://github.com/James-Thorson-NOAA/VAST) by [Jim Thorson](https://github.com/James-Thorson-NOAA)
+code used for annual model based index production by GAP in GOA and the Bering Sea.
+Model-based-indices are produced using the spatiotemporal delta-glmm implemented in [VAST](https://github.com/James-Thorson-NOAA/VAST), software developed by [Jim Thorson](https://github.com/James-Thorson-NOAA)

 ## Authors
 Primary contact: [@coleary-noaa](https://github.com/coleary-noaa)